G parity

-In particle physics, G-parity is a multiplicative quantum number that results from the generalization of C-parity to multiplets of particles.
+In particle physics, G parity is a multiplicative quantum number that results from the generalization of C parity (charge conjugation) to multiplets of particles.

+It was introduced by Louis Michel in 1953 as isotopic parity, and later introduced as G parity by T.D.
+Lee and C.N.
+Yang in 1956.

+Description

-C-parity applies only to neutral systems; in the pion triplet, only π^{0} has C-parity.
+Charge conjugation or C parity applies only to neutral systems.
+For example, in the pion triplet, only the neutral pion π^{0} has C parity.
 On the other hand, strong interaction does not see electrical charge, so it cannot distinguish amongst π^{+}, π^{0} and π^{−}.
-We can generalize the C-parity so it applies to all charge states of a given multiplet:
+We can generalize the C parity so it applies to all charge states of a given multiplet: